 Loft Bed Ladder

 The top of the loft bed ladder must be hooked onto the brackets on the rear edge of the loft bed for use.
-The bunk ladder is stored within the bedroom area of the motorhome.
+The bunk ladder is stored within the bedroom area of the motorhome, under the bed.